Frank-Morency/gps-viewer/README.md

 Configure port speed to 4800 bauds
 Read nema sentences and print them on screen (could also be piped to a file)

+/*if you want to pipe all sentence:
+exemple: ./prog_name ALL | your_file.txt
-If you run the program without any argument, every sentence will show on screen if you want to print only one type of sentence run it as in exemple: "name of prog" \$GPGGA this will only show $GPGGA sentence on screen
+only one type of sentence run it as in:
+exemple: ./prog_name \$GPGGA | your_file.txt
+this will only take $GPGGA sentence on pipe.

+If you dont put any argument you have to select at runtime*/